themanaworld/policies/policies/privacy-policy.md

   wiki: The_Mana_World:Privacy_Policy
 ---

-This is the general privacy policy for The Mana World Project ("we", "us"), along all its services, including websites, forums, wikis, repositories and game servers;
+This is the general Privacy Policy for The Mana World Project ("we", "us"), along all its services, including websites, forums, wikis, repositories and game servers;
 Containing information regarding the types of information that is collected and recorded by us.
 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at legal@themanaworld.org

-This privacy policy does not extend to third party services we may host, such as guild websites; Please refer to their privacy policies instead.
+This Privacy Policy does not extend to third party services we may host, such as guild websites; Please refer to their privacy policies instead.

 ## Consent